jroth49/TweetChecker/README.md

 Look at this for more information on that -------> https://github.com/twintproject/twint

-Below you can see comparisons from the two graphs plotting exported date.
+Below you can see comparisons from the two graphs plotting exported data.
 I compared the tweets from 1/12/22-1/24/22 between FOX and CNN that contained the word COVID.

 ![alt text](https://github.com/jroth49/TweetChecker/blob/main/CNN_NegVsPos.png?raw=true)